 I got the idea from this Creamy Pumpkin Curry Soup recipe.
 Not only is cashew cream rich, creamy, and delicious.
 It can be made with just 3 ingredients (cashews, lemon juice, and salt + water) and in less than 2 minutes!

-How to make cashew cream:
+How to make vegan tomato soup

+Begin by making the cashew cream.
 When it comes to cashew cream, you really should use a high-powered blender.
 I recommend a Vitamix, which is what I use.

 These blenders can be pricy, but my Vitamix is, by far, the most used gadget in my kitchen.
 Most other blenders are simply not powerful enough to create a cream out of cashews and you’ll end up with gritty cashew cream.
 However, if you don’t have a high-powered blender, you can soak the cashews for about 6 hours ahead of time and they will blend up fairly well.